googoogajoob/yii-word-frequency/README.md

 #yii-word-frequency

-A class for accumulating tokens from various text sources, filtering them, and counting thier frequency.
+A class for accumulating tokens from various text sources, filtering them, and counting their frequency.
 This is useful for generating Tag Clouds, determining the top keywords in a set of texts as well as determining the frequency of specified tokens.
 It is a nice little tool which brings many array processing operations into one convenient class.